 The purpose of the Order is to enable highway maintenance works to take place.

-The sections of roads will each be closed and the temporary waiting restrictions will be in place for approximately 7 days during the period 17 March 2014 and 17 September 2014, when signs are in place.
-Alternative signed routes will be provided for traffic whilst the road closures are in place.
+The section of road will be closed and the temporary waiting restrictions will be in place for approximately 7 days during the period 21 April 2014 and 21 October 2014, when signs are in place.

-If you have any queries about the highway maintenance works, the temporary road closures or the temporary waiting restrictions, please contact Chris Brown tel.
-07717227751 at Hertfordshire County Council.
+If you have any queries about the highway maintenance works, the temporary road closure or the temporary waiting restrictions, please contact Dave Whelan tel.0300 123 4047 at Hertfordshire County Council.